DragonOfMath/fa-blacklist/README.md

 # fa-blacklist-webext
 WebExtension for FurAffinity that adds advanced blacklisting/whitelisting capabilities.

+# Installation (temporary)
+1. Download this repository as a .zip file to your desktop and unzip it.
+2. Choose for your browser:
+  * For Firefox, go to `about:debugging#addons` and click "Load Temporary Add-on".
+  * For Chrome, go to `chrome://extensions`, enable Developer mode, and click "Load Unpacked".
+  * For other browsers, consult a quick google search because I'm too lazy to list them here.
+3. Open the `manifest.json` file of the extension directory, or load by selecting the directory.
+4. Test it out!
+The extension remains until you close the browser or manually remove it from the same page as you installed it.

 ### FA Blacklist 2: Electric Boogaloo
 After what felt like an eternity of waiting, the **FA Blacklist** is finally back and ***better than ever***.

 As you can see, it's no longer a userscript, but a *WebExtension*.
-There are many reasons this is necessary, one being that many features became obsolete in the meantime, and another that WebExtensions are standardized for nearly all popular browsers (*Note: Internet Explorer and Opera don't support even the basics for this extension, so please don't use them!*).
+There are many reasons this is necessary, one being that many features became obsolete in the meantime, and another that WebExtensions are standardized for nearly all popular browsers (1).
 That being said, there are some really *really* big changes I'd like to walk you through.

 # Multiple Interfaces
-The single-pane draggable interface of the userscript has been split between several functional parts:
 * The browser action pop-up
 * The filter editor
 * The options page